Heba-Atef99/Hospital_Management_System/README.md

 5. [Microsoft.AspNetCore.Session(2.2.0)](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/)
 6. [Microsoft.VisualStudio.Web.CodeGeneration.Design(3.1.4)](https://www.nuget.org/packages/Microsoft.VisualStudio.Web.CodeGeneration.Design/3.1.4?_src=template)

-##### Fourth: you need to write this command in the terminal   dotnet ef database update   to create the Hospital DB Database
+##### Fourth: you need to write this command in the terminal to create the Hospital DB Database
+` dotnet ef database update  `
 ##### Fifth: you need to publish our database HospitalDb.dacpac file in the Final_DB Folder by right click on the created Hospital DB in SQL Server Object Explorer then Publish Data_tier Application